aaholmes/llm-context-builder/README.md

 \`\`\`
 --- END FILE: tests/test_main.py ---

+## Use Cases

-Use CasesDebugging: Provide the LLM with the relevant files and structure to help identify bugs.Code Explanation: Ask the LLM to explain specific parts of the code in the context of the whole project.Refactoring: Get suggestions from the LLM on how to refactor parts of the codebase.Onboarding: Help new team members understand the project structure and key files quickly.Documentation: Ask the LLM to help generate documentation stubs based on the code.ContributingContributions are welcome!
+*   **Debugging:** Provide the LLM with the relevant files and structure to help identify bugs.
+*   **Code Explanation:** Ask the LLM to explain specific parts of the code in the context of the whole project.
+*   **Refactoring:** Get suggestions from the LLM on how to refactor parts of the codebase.
+*   **Onboarding:** Help new team members understand the project structure and key files quickly.
+*   **Documentation:** Ask the LLM to help generate documentation stubs based on the code.

+## Contributing

+Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue for bugs, feature requests, or improvements.